tswilliamson/prizoop/README.md

 ## Building

 Project root must be within /projects directory of publicly available community SDK v0.3 for Prizm.
-The SDK must be patched with the latest version of lib FXCG as well.
+The SDK must be patched with the latest version of libFXCG as well.
 To build on a Windows machine simply run make.bat.
 For other systems please refer to your Prizm SDK documentation on how to compile projects.

 If you use Visual Studio, a project is included that uses a Windows Simulator I wrote that wraps Prizm OS functions so that the code and emulator can easily be tested and iterated on within Visual Studio.
+See the prizmsim.cpp/h code for details on its usage.

 ## Usage